folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

 #### Configuration and observations for containerized Okapi:

--Built using Tamu's Dockerfile vs the FOLIO-org Dockerhub artifact, as it provides us with a bit more flexibility when running (defined environment variables easily allow ability to pass hazelcast config, and to initialize the database or not on startup).<br/>
+-Built using Tamu's Dockerfile vs the FOLIO org's Dockerhub artifact, as it provides us with a bit more flexibility when running (defined environment variables easily allow ability to pass hazelcast config, and to initialize the database or not on startup).<br/>
 -For minimal HA we run as a single cluster of 3 containers per FOLIO instance, at an odd number of members so a quorum is established (3, 5, 7, etc).
 You can run as a single node cluster, but you lose the benefits of multiple Okapis providing redundancy and the overhead that allows you for handling multiple, simultaneous and large requests<br/>
 -The Okapi cluster is spawned from a single Workload as a K8s statefulset deployment, then scaled out.
 This is done to allow Okapi nodes to have consistent names, to handle upgrading members on-the-fly, and to facilitate scaling up and down with more consistency and stability.<br/>
 -As stated above, we define in the hazelcast.xml config file a unique group name, namespace, and the service name of the deployment in K8s.<br/>